5 Ways to Fix Windows 10/11 Disk Usage 100%

 2. Perform a Disk Check (chkdsk)

-• Open Command Prompt (Admin).
+• Open Command Prompt as Admin.

-3. Reset Virtual Memory
+3. Manage Virtual Memory

 4. Update Storage Drivers